PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 12:25:25
+Last updated: 2024-04-08 12:27:09
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky